SystemSpace/Compendium/compendium.rst

 Technically you can "eat" a soul (merge it).

 How does soul merging work?
   You just push your and their soul together and force access into the victim soul.

+What is an Impossible Soul Structure?
+  Exactly as its name says, a structure of a soul that cannot be usefully edited as its structure is incompatible.

 Aurora
 ------